Welding Cast Iron for Beginners: Types, Processes, Steps

 On the other hand, spray transfer mode offers deep penetration and a large HAZ that must be avoided for brittle metals.

 If your MIG welder can use pulsed current, it can reduce the total amount of heat that spray transfer releases.

 Cons of MIG welding cast iron:

 - Finding small ENi-CI or ENiFe-CI wire spools suitable for cast iron is hard, and they are very expensive.
 A two-pound (900gr) nickel-iron spool costs on average $100.

 - Furthermore, these wires need 75% argon and 25% helium shielding gas to offer good results with the short-circuit transfer.
-You can also use the tri-mix gas (90% helium – 7.5% argon – 2.5% CO2) for stainless steel.
-A separate gas tank adds additional cost, time, and effort if you want to weld cast iron with a MIG welder.
+You can also use the tri-mix gas (90% helium – 7.5% argon – 2.5% CO2) used for stainless steel.
+A separate gas tank adds additional cost, time, and effort.

 Weldpundit has a detailed guide on how to MIG weld cast iron.